 The most common reason for arm amputation is trauma, such as industrial accidents or combat-related injuries.
 Many individuals with upper-limb amputations are active, young adults who must spend decades living without their arm or hand.

 Dysvascular disease and cancer are less common causes of arm loss; and although rare, congenital limb deficiency affects the upper limb more than 50% of the time.

 The optimal treatment for arm loss is to use a prosthetic arm; however, the dexterity and functionality of the intact hand and arm set high expectations for arm prostheses, and pose the technological challenge of developing devices that are both functional and easy to control.

 The brachial plexus nerves carry all the motor control information needed to move the arms, hands, and fingers.
 This vast trove of control information becomes inaccessible after arm amputation.
-TMR provides access to this information by enabling severed arm nerves to reinnervate redundant target muscles, which serve as natural biological amplifiers of these neural control signals.
-TMR has been performed successfully as long as six years after amputation of an arm.
+TMSKR provides access to this information by enabling severed arm nerves to reinnervate redundant target muscles, which serve as natural biological amplifiers of these neural control signals.
+TMSKR has been performed successfully as long as six years after amputation of an arm.

 (1) Studies in animals and people have shown that even after limb amputation, the brain continues to transmit control signals through the severed residual nerves.
 This continues for long time periods—perhaps indefinitely.

 (2) Animal studies have shown that severed nerves can grow into (reinnervate) different (non-native) muscle, and that this muscle contracts in response to signals from the new nerve.